 If you use any renewable or low-carbon technology on site, you could benefit from the government’s Feed-In Tariff (FIT) and Renewable Heat Incentive (RHI) schemes.

-- Feed-In Tariff scheme – Your nominated FIT Licensee will pay you for any electricity you generate, and you can sell back any excess electricity to the National Grid.
+The Feed-In Tariff scheme is when your nominated FIT Licensee will pay you for any electricity you generate, and you can sell back any excess electricity to the National Grid.
 This income can be used to offset charges on your electricity bill.

-- Renewable Heat Incentive - The government provides a fixed subsidy, payable over twenty years, provided you have installed renewable technologies eligible under the scheme.
+The Renewable Heat Incentive is when the government provides a fixed subsidy, payable over twenty years, provided you have installed renewable technologies eligible under the scheme.

 As far as concessions go, if your energy efficiency measures include signing up to the Climate Change Agreements (CCA) or the CRC Energy Efficiency Scheme, you may be eligible for exemption from the Climate Change Levy (CCL) – a government charge designed to encourage businesses to be more energy efficient.

-- Climate Change Agreements – These voluntary agreements can see energy-intensive businesses get to a 90% reduction in the CCL by meeting certain energy efficiency targets, as agreed with the government.
-Find out more at GOV.UK.
+Climate Change Agreements are voluntary agreements can see energy-intensive businesses get to a 90% reduction in the CCL by meeting certain energy efficiency targets, as agreed with the government. ou can find out more at the government website.

-- CRC Energy Efficiency Scheme – A mandatory carbon emissions reduction scheme that incentivises energy-intensive organisations for improved levels of energy efficiency and reduced carbon emissions.
-Find out more here.
+The CRC Energy Efficiency Scheme is a mandatory carbon emissions reduction scheme that incentivises energy-intensive organisations for improved levels of energy efficiency and reduced carbon emissions.
+Find out more at the government website.